Sweetbreads, Sweetmeats and Bonaparte’s Ribs

 Sol’mons Balm of Gilead.
 (6)

-If the above has whet your appetite for a Napoleonic War-themed sweetmeat, try this recipe for Nelson’s balls – although it’s not clear how much this biscuit/cookie resembles the treacly confection mentioned above.
+If the above has whet your appetite for a Napoleonic War-themed sweetmeat, try this recipe for Nelson’s balls from an 1866 cookbook.
+It’s not clear how much this biscuit/cookie resembles the treacly confection mentioned above.

 Take three pounds of flour, half a pound of sifted sugar, the same of butter, and a little essence of lemon; mix this up very stiff with milk, put it in a cloth for half an hour, then break it smooth with a biscuit break or rolling pin; mould them into small balls about the size of a walnut with your fingers, bake in a rather quick oven, and put into the screen to dry.
 (7)